Frequently Asked Questions

 When should I take the GRE?
 Do you have minimum scores?

-The GRE is not required and will not be accepted as part of any ICME graduate application for 23-24.
+The GRE is not required and will not be accepted as part of any ICME graduate application.

 Should I hire an admissions consultant?
 Should I seek assistance in writing my essay?